OHBA-analysis/osl-dynamics/doc/models/dynemo.rst

 We can calculate the usual statistics we study with the `HMM <hmm.html>`_ by binarizing the mixing coefficient time course.
 The :doc:`DyNeMo Mixing Coefficients Analysis tutorial <../tutorials_build/dynemo_mixing_coef_analysis>` discusses how to do this.

+Alternatively, we can use the statistics calculated from the mixing coefficient time series, like the mean, standard deviation or kurtosis.
+Normally, we calculate these quantities on the reweighted mixing coefficients (to account for the magnitude of the mode covariances).

 Spectral Analysis
 ^^^^^^^^^^^^^^^^^